kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 If a book is mutable, you can add or remove pages or modify existing pages, while if a book is not mutable, you cannot modify its contents and must create a new book with the desired changes.

 ::: tip
-Remember, mutations never create new labels.
+Remember, mutations never create new labels in the current scope.
-They only modify objects that already exist.
+They only modify values of existing variables.
 :::

 There are a number of types that represent immutable objects.